cwarecsiro/tomsstuff/README.md

 **Install**
 To install on the hpc, you'll need to set an accessible directory to write into.
-This requires using with_libpaths to tell install_github what you're up to.
+If using devtools, this requires using with_libpaths to tell install_github what you're up to.
-The following will install the package into your /home/ account (along with dependencies)
+The following example will install the package into your /home/ account (along with dependencies)
-Either make a new dir, or point it where you like otherwise.
+Otherwise, point it to an existing directory elsewhere.
 Install on hpc as follows:
 `library(devtools)`
 `usr = Sys.info()[['user']]`